Wiener Werkstätte: Style

 Josef Hoffman wrote in a 1928 retrospective on the 25th anniversary of the Workshop that:

+"The Wiener Werkstatte... is an undertaking that furthers and nurtures all artistic and qualitative endeavors in the field of modern craftsmanship."

+The use of structured ornamentation was popularized by Josef Hoffmann and Koloman Moser.
+Josef Hoffman asserted in 1928 that:

-"The Wiener Werkstatte...is an undertaking that furthers and nurtures all artistic and qualitative endeavors in the field of modern craftsmanship....Our main achievement has been to give practical and appropriate forms to all objects and then to make these unique and valuable through pleasing proportions and harmonious shapes.
+"Our main achievement has been to give practical and appropriate forms to all objects and then to make these unique and valuable through pleasing proportions and harmonious shapes.
 The materials, the tools, and sometimes the machine are our only means of expression.
 We do not dictate to an artist, but seek only to encourage him to follow his own intuition and develop his creative power."

 Production

 Most of the objects produced in the Wiener Werkstatte were stamped with a number of different marks: the trademark of the Wiener Werkstatte, the monogram of the designer and that of the craftsman, who created it.
 The Wiener Werkstatte had about 100 employees in 1905, of whom 37 were masters of their trade.